-There's no need to wait 3 days before trying each new food, this is old advice more relevant to past years when babies were being weaned earlier.
+1. There's no need to wait 3 days before trying each new food.
+This is old advice more relevant to past years when babies were being weaned earlier.
 Introducing a different taste every day is perfect!

-Offer finger foods alongside spoon-fed meals wherever possible, as self-feeding will help develop your baby's dexterity/ fine motor skills, as well as the muscles they need for chewing.
+5. Similarly, offer finger foods alongside spoon-fed meals wherever possible, as self-feeding will help develop your baby's dexterity and fine motor skills, as well as the muscles they need for chewing.

-Get into the habit of checking food labels and ingredients lists - even some baby foods have added sugars.
+6. Get into the habit of checking food labels and ingredients lists, as even some baby foods have added sugars.

-Low-sugar "adult" breakfast cereals like Ready Brek and Weetabix are great for introducing texture to babies (from 6 months).
+7. Low sugar "adult" breakfast cereals like Ready Brek and Weetabix are great for introducing texture to babies aged 6 months and over.
 Sweeten with fruit puree, mashed banana and berries, or chopped up pieces of fruit.

-Get your baby used to the idea of a cup from six months by letting them play with it outside of mealtimes - when it is empty!
+8. Get your baby used to the idea of a cup from six monthsby letting them play with it outside of mealtimes - when it is empty of course!

-If your baby doesn't want to eat one day think about why this could be - are they teething, tired, poorly, full up from big milk feeds?
-Always respect your baby's appetite and don't push them - they'll probably be back on their food the following day.
+9. If your baby doesn't want to eat one day think about why this could be- are they teething, tired, poorly, full up from big milk feeds?
+Always respect your baby's appetite and don't push them.
+They'll probably be back on their food the following day.

-When spoon-feeding your baby have two spoons to hand - one for baby and one for you.
-Let them practice feeding themselves, and whilst they are having a go with their spoon be ready to load up the next, then swap!
+10. When spoon-feeding your baby, have two spoons to hand - one for baby and one for you.
+Let them practice feeding themselves and whilst they are having a go with their spoon, load up the other and then swap!

-Its very normal for babies to refuse foods that they have enjoyed eating before.
-This can be extremely frustrating but whatever you do don't give up trying - keep on offering refused foods as the repeated exposure will pay off eventually.
+11. It’s very normal for babies to refuse foods that they have enjoyed eating before.
+This can be extremely frustrating, but whatever you do don't give up trying.
+Keep on offering refused foods as the repeated exposure will pay off eventually.

 Advice given by Julia Wolman RNutr.